carj/pyPreservica/docs/entity.rst

 Updating Entities
 ^^^^^^^^^^^^^^^^^^^^^^^^

-We can update either the title or description attribute for assets, folders and content objects using the ``save()`` method
+We can update either the title or description attribute for Assets, Folders and Content Objects using the ``save()`` method

 .. code-block:: python